 Pablo Saelzer, Conductor and Music DirectorMeet the Conductor

-The orchestra is made up of approximately 60 musicians all of whom volunteer their services.
-Most are auditioned members of FMMC, however guests are welcome.
-The orchestra presents four concerts annually including the Masterwork Festival and features winners of the Washington International Competition and Johansen International Competition for Young String Players.
+This community orchestra is made up of approximately 60 musicians, all of whom volunteer their services.
+Most are auditioned members of FMMC; however, guests are welcome.
+The orchestra presents four concerts annually including the Masterwork Festival and features winners of the Washington International Competition (WIC) and Johansen International Competition for Young String Players (JIC).

-During the last decade the orchestra has gone through a revitalization process symbolized in the group’s adoption of the name Avanti in 2009.
-This process has been characterized by the development of an ensemble-culture that insists on quality at every step of the way.
-Saelzer believes that good performances are expressive performances, and that these are only possible when personal preparation and group collaboration align in the pursuit of unity.
+During the last decade the orchestra has gone through a revitalization process, symbolized in the group’s adoption of the name “Avanti” in 2009.
+This is characterized by an ensemble culture that insists on quality every step of the way.
+Saelzer believes good performances are expressive performances, and that these are only possible when personal preparation and group collaboration align in the pursuit of unity.
 This strategy has been successful in attracting highly qualified instrumentalists who identify with this way of music-making.

 For detailed audition requirements, visit our auditions page.

-Except for the June Masterwork Festival, rehearsals are generally Tuesday and Thursday evenings at Church of the Epiphany.
-Strings players have six (6) rehearsals for each concert, Woodwinds and Horns have four (4), Brass, Percussion, etc. have three (3).
+Except for the June Masterwork Festival, rehearsals are generally Tuesday and Thursday evenings at the Church of the Epiphany.
+String players have six rehearsals for each concert, woodwinds and horns have four, and brass, percussion, etc., have three.

-In addition to the support it receives from the Club’s General Fund, the orchestra draws from a fund dedicated to its use.
+In addition to the support it receives from the Club’s General Fund, Avanti draws from a special fund dedicated to its use.
 For information on contributing to the Orchestra Fund, please visit our donations page.